VILLASframework/node/doc/nodes/Socket.md

 ### Example

+	nodes = {
 		udp_node = {					# The dictionary is indexed by the name of the node. type	= "socket",			# Type can be one of: socket, opal, file, gtfpga, ngsi
 								# Start the server without arguments for a list of supported node types.

 		### The following settings are specific to the socket node-type!! ###

 			layer	= "udp"				# Layer can be one of:
 								#   udp		Send / recv UDP packets
 								#   ip		Send / recv IP packets
 								#   eth		Send / recv raw Ethernet frames (IEEE802.3)

 			local	= "127.0.0.1:12001",		# This node only received messages on this IP:Port pair
 			remote	= "127.0.0.1:12000"		# This node sents outgoing messages to this IP:Port pair

 			combine = 30				# Receive and sent 30 samples per message (multiplexing).
+		}
 	}

 ## Packet Format